 #3: Two Truths and a Lie

-Two truths and a lie is another activity straight off the school yard.
+Two truths and a lie is another team building activity straight off the school yard.

 Each employee decides on two truths and a lie to tell their coworkers.
 The idea here isn’t so much recognizing deceit, but instead getting to know coworkers.